Admission Frequently Asked Questions

 - Your final official high school transcript, including the scale on which you were graded, sent directly from your high school

-- All of your official college and/or university transcripts, even if you withdrew from the courses
+- All your official college and/or university transcripts, even if you withdrew from the courses

-- A college official’s report, completed by a dean of students, registrar, or academic advisor.
-This verifies that you are in good academic and disciplinary standing with your institution.
+- A college official’s report, completed by a dean of students, registrar or academic advisor.
+This verifies that you’re in good academic and disciplinary standing with your institution.